Maryland authorities raced to find and stop a child positive for Covid-19 from boarding a flight - Local News 8

 Maryland authorities raced to find and stop a child positive for Covid-19 from boarding a flight

+A child who had tested positive for Covid-19 was stopped from boarding a plane just in the nick of time, thanks to the coordinated effort of law enforcement and health officers who pulled off the feat in “under an hour,” a Maryland State Police official said.

-Maryland State Police were informed by a local health officer at 3 p.m. on November 24 that a young boy who was about to board a plane with his family had tested positive for Covid-19, State Police Sgt.
+Police were informed by a local health officer at 3 p.m. on November 24 that a young boy who was about to board a plane with his family had tested positive for Covid, State Police Sgt.
 Travis Nelson told CNN.

 The health officer told police they had been unable to reach the 9-year-old child’s mother.
 The family was scheduled to depart from Baltimore/Washington International Thurgood Marshall Airport (BWI) in less than two hours.